Spaceflight is outpacing the medicine built to support it.

 From Orbit to Earth

-The companies that build the medical systems to meet those challenges will not merely support the future of spaceflight—they will define it.
+We believe the companies that build the medical systems to meet those challenges will not merely support the future of spaceflight—they will define it.